 Industrial Storm Water Program

-The Industrial Storm Water General Permit Order 97-03-DWQ (General Industrial Permit) is an NPDES permit that regulates discharges associated with 10 broad categories of industrial activities.
-The General Industrial Permit requires the implementation of management measures that will achieve the performance standard of best available technology economically achievable (BAT) and best conventional pollutant control technology (BCT).
-The General Industrial Permit also requires the development of a Storm Water Pollution Prevention Plan (SWPPP) and a monitoring plan.
-Through the SWPPP, sources of pollutants are to be identified and the means to manage the sources to reduce storm water pollution are described.
+The Industrial General Permit is an NPDES permit that regulates discharges associated with 10 broad categories of industrial activities.
+The Industrial General Permit requires the implementation of Best Available Technology Economically Achievable (BAT) and Best Conventional Pollutant Control Technology (BCT) to achieve performance standards.
+The Industrial General Permit also requires the development of a Storm Water Pollution Prevention Plan (SWPPP) and monitoring plan.
+The SWPPP will identify the site specific sources of pollutants and describe the measures at the facility applied to reduce storm water pollution.

 Storm Water Section

 Fax: (916) 341-5543